FC Torpedo Moscow: Club history

 In July 2018 Erving Botaka's failed transfer back to Torpedo Moscow made headlines across Europe when it was reported the club canceled his contract because the ultras refused to allow a black footballer to play for the club.
 Torpedo later denied this via an official statement but the Torpedo ultras were adamant with their own statement.
 At the end of the 2018–19 season, they were promoted back to the second-tier FNL.
 Torpedo won the 2021–22 Russian Football National League to secure the return to the Premier League for the first time in 16 years on 21 May 2022.
+They were relegated after one season at the top level.